ipaqmaster/vfio/README.md

 `-usb 'AT2020USB|SteelSeries|Ducky|Xbox|1425:5769'`

-   If set, the script enumerates `lsusb` with this regex and generates qemu arguments for passing them through when the VM starts.
+   If set, the script enumerates `lsusb` with this regex and generates QEMU arguments for passing them through when the VM starts.

 This example would catch any: